Events in Amazon EventBridge

 Amazon EventBridge (EB) is a centralized fully managed serverless event router.

-It's common to use it as a destination bus, mainly in event-driven use-cases (infrastructure or application).
+It's common to use it as a destination event bus, mainly in event-driven use cases (infrastructure or application).

-Once the events are successfully published to the Dynatrace API, they are transformed and enriched with common attributes.
-Once enriched, they are stored as Grail events.
+Once the aws.health events are successfully published to the Dynatrace API, they are transformed and enriched with common attributes.

 Onboard Amazon EventBridge events

-Onboarding of the events signal is currently only supported after creating a successful AWS connection.
+Onboarding the events telemetry signal is (currently) only possible after creating a successful AWS connection.

 Limitations

-For now, only EC2 Health events are considered "native events" and can be linked to EC2 entities.
+For now, only aws.health event type is considered a native event and can be linked to EC2 entities.

 Related tags